privatemonkey/pxweb-scb-style/README.md

 # PxWeb default style

-This repo is an attempt to create a more accessible default design for PX Web.
+This repo is an attempt to create an alternativ default design for PX Web that is more in line with SCB brand and easy to configure for others.

 ## Constrains

 - Only allowed to make minor adjustment to HTML
 - Limited time
 - Build on the Norwegian accessibility effort
-- Be an alternative to current styling
+- Be an alternative to current styling, not replace

 ## Goals